Eirinintz/Dept._DS_Sparti_Students_Conference_2025/README.md

 ### *Welcome* to Dept._DS_Sparti_Students_Conference_2025 📜🎓

-📌 This project was developed as part of my undergraduate thesis at [University Name].
+📌 This project was developed as part of my undergraduate thesis at [University of Peloponnese].
-It was presented at the [Conference Name], [Location], in [Month Year].
+It was presented at the [Conference 2025], [Sparta], in [14/06/2025].
-The work focuses on [brief description of topic], showcasing [main achievement or innovation].

 ---